Mediterranean forests, woodlands, and scrub

 Mediterranean forests, woodlands and scrub is a biome defined by the World Wide Fund for Nature.
 The biome is generally characterized by dry summers and rainy winters, although in some areas rainfall may be uniform.
-Summers are typically hot in low-lying inland locations but can be cool near colder seas.
-Winters are typically mild to cool in low-lying locations but can be cold in inland and higher locations.
-All these ecoregions are highly distinctive, collectively harboring 10% of the Earth's plant species.
+Summers are typically hot in low-lying inland locations, but can be cool near colder seas; while winters are typically mild to cool in low-lying locations, but can be cold in inland and higher locations.
+These ecoregions are highly distinctive, collectively harboring 10% of the Earth's plant species.